Stem cells and repigmentation in vitiligo

 The development of melanocyte stem cells and the role of UV therapy

-Based on modeling in animal studies, it is believed that melanocytes in the hair and skin develop early on in the lifecycle of a human embryo.
+Based on modelling in animal studies, it is believed that melanocytes in the hair and skin develop early on in the lifecycle of a human embryo.
 As well as residing in the skin, melanocytes are also present at the base of the hair follicle where they produce the pigment responsible for hair colour.
 At a later stage, melanocyte stem cells are also formed and deposited within a specific region of the hair follicle.
 This ‘reservoir’ of stem cells (which sometimes contains only a single cell) is the aforementioned ‘niche’ or ‘bulge’ and is continuous with the epidermis.

 Melanocyte stem cells can be activated and, given the correct stimulation, are able to mature into fully functioning melanocytes within the epidermis.
 Despite significant research efforts in recent years, the pathways and interactions responsible for the activation and migration of melanocyte stem cells are still not completely understood.
 What is known is that the expression of several genes, in response to ultraviolet light, leads to the production of various factors which play a critical role in activating stem cells.
 Initially, the stem cells divide and some begin to mature, forming melanoblasts; intermediate cells which are a precursor to adult melanocytes.
 With continued stimulation, melanoblasts further develop and differentiate, migrating to the epidermis where they become fully functioning, pigment producing melanocytes.